-The Bachelor's programme is followed by the Master's programme, in which the knowledge and skills acquired in the Bachelor's programme are supplemented by a further specialisation.
+The Bachelor's program is followed by the Master's program, in which the knowledge and skills acquired in the Bachelor's programme are supplemented by a further specialization.
 Furthermore, the fundamentals which are valid for a longer period of time are imparted here, with which the well-founded methodological basis of the university graduate laid in the Bachelor's programme is further expanded.

-Upon successful completion of the Master's programme, the academic degree "Master of Science" (M.Sc.) is awarded.
+Upon successful completion of the Master's program, the academic degree "Master of Science" (M.Sc.) is awarded.

-The Master's programme features specialisations from which the student selects one of the offers:
+The Master's program features specializations from which the student selects one of the offers: